jjsarton/freifunk-on-a-pc/README.txt

 Further Requirement:

-You can provide run a dhcp client within the name space, I have choosed dhcpcd.
+You can provide run a dhcp client within the name space, I have chosen dhcpcd.
 A modified copy of the script 2o-resolv.conf is provided within the directory dhcpcd-hook.
 The http server I use within the name space is thttpd.

 The choice is based on an easy configuration within the name space.

 Installation:

-You may install this anywhere on your PC or notebooj, within the home directory or for example under /opt.
+You may install this anywhere on your PC or notebook, within the home directory or for example under /opt.
 Go to the c-src directory, call “make; make install”, the binaries will be compiled and installed within our working environment.

 Configuration: